SohamTamba/DeepRL/readme.md

 The 4 assignments can be found in the 4 folders in this repository root.
 To quickly summarize the assignments:
 1. Solve a standard ML task related to classifying tabular data
 2. Solve Open AI's CarRacing-v0 using **Immitation Learning**.
-Also, solve analze the Gambler Problem as an MDP [Unavailable].
+Also, solve the Gambler Problem as an Markov Decision Process [Unavailable].
 3. Solve Open AI's CarRacing-v0 using **Deep-Q Network**.
 Then solve it using DQN with **Priority Experience Replay**
 4. Solve Open AI's CartPole-v1 using Policy Gradient methods - **Reinforce** & **Proximal Policy Optimization**